LambdaGaming/ricochet-source-2/README.md

 - rc_rounds - Max rounds to play before the map changes.
 (Currently doesn't do anything since there's only one map right now.)

 # Issues & Pull Requests
- If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)
+If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html) Please keep in mind that this is intended to be a port of the original game with minor improvements, and not a sequel with major changes.
+I will not accept suggestions or PRs that go against this.
+The experimental VR mode is the only exception to this.

 # Tools & Resources Used
 ## Code